belieflab/pessiglione/README.md

         git clone https://github.com/belieflab/pessiglionne.git

 #### Modifty permissions:
-8. Enter in Terminal:
+8. Copy this text into your terminal from the htdocs folder (the folder you are already in).

         sudo chmod -R 777 pessiglionne/

 #### Start experiment:
-8. Copy this url to your web broswer:
+9. Copy this url to your web broswer:

         http://locaolhost:8080/pessiglionne